SungHyun-Kwon-maker/Verilog_Basic/README.md

 Basic Verilog modules for digital logic practice (AND, OR, NOT, XOR, NAND, NOR, Half Adder, etc.) with testbenches and simulation results.

 ## Goal
-To practice implementing and testing fundamental digital logic gates using Verilog HDL.
+To practice implementing and verifying basic digital logic gates using Verilog HDL.

 ## Environment
 - **Language** : Verilog (Vivado 2024.2)